Thomas Gordon (Royal Scots Navy officer): Later career - Russian Navy

 Gordon was in command of the Russian fleet that brought about the surrender of Danzig in 1734 (the Siege of Danzig).
 At that time the Russian Navy had grown in confidence and had been asserting the power of Russian ships in the Baltic.
 A claimant to the Polish throne, Stanisław Leszczyński, supported by King Louis XV of France, had been in hiding at Danzig.
 Eighteen hundred French soldiers had disembarked and a fleet lay at anchor nearby.
 The Russian Empress Anna ordered that Augustus III should be the new king of Poland.
 On 15 May it became necessary to supplement the fleet engaged at Danzig.
 Admiral Thomas Gordon sailed there with a squadron of fourteen battleships, five frigates, and several smaller vessels.
 Gordon had his flag on the 100-gun ship Peter I and II and arrived at Danzig on 1 June.
 The French finally failed to repulse the Russian army and navy and surrendered on 13 June.
 The dispute over, the Polish throne ended in favour of August III and Leszczyński quickly left Danzig, which was occupied by the Russian Army.
 This was to be Gordon's last battle and he finally took up the position as Governor of Kronstad (1).
 He knew the port of Danzig well since, apart from his times as a merchant seaman, he also escorted convoys of Scottish ships back to Scotland whilst in command of the Royal Mary.
 France had sent sixteen warships and three regiments to Leszczyński's aid, so it had been necessary for Russia to increase her attacking force, which she did by sending Gordon's ships.
 He flew his flag in the battleship Peter1 and 11 and commanded a fleet of fourteen battleships, five frigates, and several small vessels.
-He discharged guns for the 60,000 Russian and Saxon army at Pillau and then bombarded the fort of Weksselmunde and the French camp outside it.
+He discharged guns for the 60,000 Russian and Saxon army at Pillau and then bombarded the fort of Weichselmünde and the French camp outside it.
 He captured a French frigate and a small vessel and recaptured three Russian vessels.
 His countryman Field Marshal Keith, writing from Javarof to congratulate Gordon on the Danzig expedition, said:

 "All the Poles that I have seen assure me that the so sudden surrender of the town was entirely owing to appearance of the fleet which cut off all hopes of succours, and therefore they look on you, as the main instrument of the loss of their liberty, for that is their ordinary term for us who have been employed on this side of Poland."